siouan/frontend-gradle-plugin/README.md

 If a [Node.js][nodejs] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
-The `nodeVersion` property and the `nodeDistributionUrl` property are useless and shall not be set for clarity.
+The `nodeVersion`, `nodeDistributionUrl` and `nodeDistributionUrlPattern` properties are useless and shall not be set for clarity.
 Consequently, the `installNode` task is automatically _SKIPPED_ during a Gradle build.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.